 - 1 tablespoon water

-- 10 ounce can cream of chicken soup
+- 10 ounces cream of chicken soup 1 can

 - 1/2 cup grated cheddar cheese